 - The one being body language and how the tilt of a head can affect the message.
 Tilt a chin up slightly for a more confident pose and tilt it up even further for a more challenging pose.

 - The other is an aesthetic consideration, because whatever is closest to the camera will appear larger.
-For someone with a large forehead that they want to de-emphasize, even in full body pictures if they lift their chin slightly it moves the forehead slightly further way from the camera, which makes it smaller.
+To de-emphasize a large forehead, even in full body pictures if your subject lifts their chin slightly it’ll move the forehead slightly further way from the camera, making the forehead smaller.
 Likewise for chins – tilt the chin up to make it bigger and tilt it down to make it smaller.

 Position the head at an angle to the camera that’s not fully face on to camera is slimming, but also more friendly.

 Hair and clothing in full length pictures

 As I mentioned at the beginning, with full body portraits there’s a lot more work for the photographer, and that includes scanning your subject for anything out of place.

 I once spent a ridiculous amount of time closing the best man’s zipper in Photoshop.
 Obviously, when photographing a wedding you can’t stop the speech to tell the person their zipper is down, but during a portrait photoshoot, you absolutely can and should.

 But clothing fails aren’t always as significant as that.